MicrosoftDocs/Viva/Viva/insights/advanced/privacy/privacy.md

 Advanced insights, like other products that work with sensitive data (for example, HR systems) isn't meant for the general workforce.
 Rather, its users are expected to have training on how to handle sensitive information.
 Training should be specific to your organization.
 Suggested topics might include your organization’s HR policies, employee privacy policy, how to handle and store sensitive data, and insider trading.

 An Insights Analyst can access information within advanced insights.
 People assigned this role can run query data with meeting and email information—which falls under the category of non-identifying data—for analysis.
 However, if you choose to provide personal data, the analyst can discern whose metrics are being computed.
 So, it's important that these analysts are provided the requisite training before they're given access to Viva Insights.
-Additionally, Viva Insights logs all queries that analysts author, which allows you to audit them for consistency with your organizational policies and any DPIA that you completed.
+Additionally, Viva Insights logs all queries that analysts author, which allows you to audit them for consistency with your organizational policies and any data protection impact assessments (DPIA) that you completed.

 The tenant administrator provisions the Insights Analyst role.